 The following process is necessary for marriage:

-- Contacting the pastor or parish priest to set a date.
+- Contacting the pastor, parish leader or parish priest to set a date.

 - Filling out required documents.